Runtime-sink-file-flush

 When code should branch on the outcome of a direct file flush:

-let ok = sink.file_flush()In this example, callers can distinguish file flush success from a non-file sink shape.
+let ok = sink.file_flush()In this example, callers can distinguish file-specific flush success from a non-file sink shape.

 Error Case